-- Do not continue to ask someone out if they have already declined. - Do not touch someone without their permission. - Respect a person's wishes related to contact with them. - Say "that wasn't funny" if you hear someone telling an offensive joke. - Tell someone if you see or hear of someone exhibiting behavior that is making you uncomfortable. - Take a minute to consider the implication of comments, jokes, or stories before sharing them with others. - Do not post sexually explicit material on social media or in public spaces. - Do not send or post pictures of yours or other's genitalia.
+- Don't continue to ask someone out if they have already declined. - Don't touch someone without their permission. - Respect a person's wishes related to contact with them. - Say "that wasn't funny" if you hear someone telling an offensive joke. - Tell someone if you see or hear of someone exhibiting behavior that is making you uncomfortable. - Take a minute to consider the implication of comments, jokes, or stories before sharing them with others. - Don't post sexually explicit material on social media or in public spaces. - Don't send or post pictures of yours or other's genitalia.